milkcircle/milkcircle.github.io/_posts/2019-02-15-seussian-roses.md

 and knit you a crown
 out of dandelions and twine

-and we'll witness these colors
+and we'll watch these colors
-forming our story's rainbow
+form our story's rainbow
-and sit back and watch
+and sit back to see
 our rosegarden grow

 for roses are red